trilitech/umami-v1/README.md

 # [A powerful Tezos wallet](https://umamiwallet.com)

-Umami is a cryptocurrency wallet developed by [Nomadic Labs](https://www.nomadic-labs.com/) to interact with the [Tezos Blockchain](https://tezos.com/).
+Umami is a cryptocurrency wallet developed by [Trilitech](https://trili.tech/) to interact with the [Tezos Blockchain](https://tezos.com/).
 It runs as a desktop electron based app with multiple features:

 - HD Wallet